 After you have narrowed down your niche, chosen your audience, started writing your content and built your sales funnel it’s time to think about growing your list.
 In fact, once you begin posting your content it’s important that you have your sign-up/opt-in forms in place.

-There’re various ways to grow your list, and if you want to learn more tips and tricks I invite you to sign up below to get my free manual, followed by a free course.
+There’re various ways to grow your list, and if you want to learn more tips and tricks I invite you to check out my free email course.

 One of the (relatively) easy ways to do it is to run events together with other online teachers.
 That gives you twice as much exposure and divides your work in half.
 While collaborations may or may not work for you, I invite you to consider it as a possibility, especially if you do it right.